teotikalki/stop-spammer-registrations-plugin/readme.txt

 4. Under the settings, review options that are enabled.
 Update the white list.

 == Changelog ==

+= 5.9.1 =
+* Fixed mistake in using transients.
+* added a check that GD is loaded to make sure that the captcha will work.

 = 5.9 =
 * Removed all IP address reporting of when an ip addresses is found in header information.
 IP address is actively being spoofed by adding headers for a proxy server.
 This allows IPs to be pass lookup tests at SFS and Akismet.
 It also allows the reporting of good addresses as spam.
 Spammers may have been using whitelisted IP numbers to bypass checks, which is no longer possible.